bluegenes/2022-paper-protein-kmers/manuscript.md

 <!---
-These measures have utility for phylogenomic comparisons and taxonomic classification, but alignment-based AAI analyses not tractable for large-scale comparisons.
-AAIc using k~aa~-10 is consistently more sensitive than alignment-based values below 90% AAI (above which ANI is typically more useful for sequence comparisons).
+These measures have utility for phylogenomic comparisons and taxonomic classification, but alignment-based AAI analyses not tractable for large-scale comparisons. cAAI using k~aa~-10 is consistently more sensitive than alignment-based values below 90% AAI (above which ANI is typically more useful for sequence comparisons).
 However, these containment-based AAI estimates remain broadly useful for assessing similarity across the entire range of comparisons, and are linearly related proteome coverage (as reported with EzAAIb; R^2^ = 0.937), which is typically reported alongside alignment-based AAI values. to obtain a point estimate of sequence identity between two genomes.